riqra/riqra-challenge/backend.md

 With this in mind lets take a look at what you need to build.

-> Note: All the steps from signing up to making the purchase must be tested using a tool like [graphiql](https://github.com/graphql/graphiql) or [graphql-playground](https://github.com/prisma/graphql-playground).
+All the steps from signing up to making the purchase must be tested using a tool like [graphiql](https://github.com/graphql/graphiql) or [graphql-playground](https://github.com/prisma/graphql-playground).

-> All GraphQL queries and mutations must be tested using Jest

-Requirements:
+## Requirements

 ### Auth